• Skip to main content

 No. Your financial aid eligibility is determined based on courses you are currently enrolled in.

 Did you complete your FAFSA?
 If not, complete your FAFSA for the term you're applying for at fafsa.gov.
 This will determine eligibility for any federal aid.
-Did you apply for an alternative loan?
-If not, and you need additional funds, you can access information on alternative loans here.
+Did you apply for a private loan?
+If not, and you need additional funds, you can access information on private loans here.

 Here are a few helpful tips if your estimated aid is not currently reflected in your bill: